yichingbradley/yichingbradley.github.io/index.md

 * Review & analyze data for over 10,000 clients
 * Coordinate and lead weekly team meetings with 1-10 field leaders & managers across IFS
 * Responsible for project management activities across multiple groups including developing & maintaining a project plan, implementing an effective adoption strategy, and measuring outcomes.
-* Responsible for the business continuity, planning, and reporting for the project or program.
+* Responsible for the business continuity, planning, and reporting for the project or program

 ## CAROLINAS HEALTHCARE SYSTEM
 **Student Intern** -- _Oct 2016 – Aug 2017_